Our research is editorially independent but we may earn a commission for purchases made through our links.

 Located in the national forest, this custom-made treehouse sits among soaring trees and includes a 15-foot glass garage door that opens to bring the outside in, including spectacular sunset views over the mountains.
 A trailhead can be accessed right from the property to explore the forest of the Red River Gorge, and after dark from the stargazing deck, you can enjoy the countless twinkling stars in the night’s sky.
 The space accommodates up to four, with a ladder/stairs to reach the loft which includes a bed, full bathroom, and access to the stargazing deck.

 The Corbin Home and Treehouse sit on 5 acres in the Daniel Boone National Forest just a short drive from Cumberland Falls.
 It’s an ideal option for a large family, small family reunion, or friends traveling together, sleeping a total of 10 guests in four bedrooms.
-You’ll have two different spaces, with the kids and the kids-at-heart sure to love the treehouse.
+You’ll have two different spaces, with the kids and the kids-at-heart sure to love the treehouse, and the rest of the party can rest in the main home.
 There are two wood-burning fireplaces, a satellite TV with a Blu-ray player and a shelf full of movies, along with a large deck for entertaining, and a basketball court.
 For an extra fee, you can bring Fido along too.

 One of the three treehouses on private land in the national forest of the Red River Gorge, this custom-made space puts you up in the trees where you can hear the sounds of the owls along with a gentle stream, and be even closer to the stars above.
 It features a home-made stone fireplace area with bulb-strung lights that encircle the area, while the national forest trailhead is just steps away.
 It includes an outdoor grill and basic kitchenette items like a dorm-sized fridge, toaster oven, utensils and running water.
 There’s also an indoor heater shower and toilet so you won’t have to walk to an outhouse.